»

 Avoiding Common Pitfalls: Why Preparation Trumps Remediation

 The most expensive way to handle an audit is to wait for the auditors to find your mistakes.
-This leads to material weaknesses—a formal statement in your audit report that your internal controls are failing.
-This is a massive red flag for banks and investors.
+This can lead to material weaknesses, which are formal statements in your audit report showing that internal controls are not working properly.
+That can be a major red flag for banks and investors.

 Eliminating Surprises Through Mock Audits